In this tutorial, I explain how to add a chatbot to your website using the Dialogflow Messenger integration.

 HTML and CSS customizations

 The big advantage of using the Dialogflow Messenger integration (instead of the 1-click web demo) is that it is possible to customize the behavior of the chat widget using HTML and CSS customizations.
-You can check out the different customizations available in the documentation, and I also go over them in more detail in the Dialogflow Messenger Quickstart course.
+You can check out the different customizations available in the documentation, and I also go over them in more detail in the Dialogflow Messenger Bots course.

 For example, change the chat-title in your script within the df-messenger tag to “Dialogflow Messenger Bot”.